 CERTIFICATE III IN COMMUNITY SERVICES – HEALTH AND LEISURE

-The Certificate III in Community Services – Health and Leisure (CHC32015) is a School Based Traineeship (SBAT) delivered through Richmond Football Club’s partnership with Swinburne University of Technology.
+The Certificate III in Community Services – Health and Leisure (CHC32015) is a School Based Traineeship (SBAT) and Traineeship delivered through Richmond Football Club’s partnership with Swinburne University of Technology.
 With a focus of health and leisure, this unique program provides students with the experience and knowledge required for future success in the industry.

-This School Based Traineeship is designed to kick start your career as an employee in a range of community services, health and leisure management areas including client support, health/exercise programming, education and welfare.
+This Traineeship is designed to kick start your career as an employee in a range of community services, health and leisure management areas including client support, health/exercise programming, education and welfare.
 The program combines part-time work with Aligned Leisure (a minimum of seven hours per week for the duration of the traineeship), whilst undertaking a nationally recognised qualification with Swinburne.

 How the School Based Traineeship works?